About Me

 SMART GOALS

-The following are skills I hope to develop during my study abroad program in Sorrento, Italy.
+The following are skills I developed during my study abroad program in Sorrento, Italy.

 INITIATIVE